 This is exactly where a small addiction medicine group in Canton, Ohio found themselves as they entered 2022.
 They were in need of an additional addiction medicine physician, but they knew they didn’t have the internal resources to focus on recruitment.
-Fortunately, Jackson Physician Search Recruiter Nathan Collier was happy to assist.
+Fortunately, our Jackson Physician Search Recruiter was happy to assist.
 Little did he know, the small client in Ohio would prove to be a model client, one for whom he would find a physician in just 54 days.

 Understanding the Importance of Flexibility and Work-Life Balance

 The client had a clear idea of who they wanted to hire, but they also understood the need to be flexible.
 Ideally, they wanted a family medicine physician already certified in addiction medicine, but they were open to hiring someone without the certification, as long as they agreed to get it within their first year of employment.
 The client was also flexible about the physician’s schedule.
 The physician could dictate which days they would spend at each location.

 Our recruiter knew the more flexibility they could offer, the more attractive the opportunity would be, so he asked them to consider a four-day workweek.
 After he shared survey data about the increasing impact of work-life balance on physician job satisfaction, the client agreed.
 They were willing to do whatever they could to increase the chances of finding the right physician quickly.